brimdata/zed/docs/lake/design.md

 The `commit` operation is _transactional_.
 This means that a query scanning a pool sees its entire data scan as a fixed "snapshot" with respect to the commit history.
-In fact, `zed lake query` has an `-at` flag, which allows you to specify a commit ID or commit jounral position from which to query.
+In fact, `zed lake query` has an `-at` flag, which allows you to specify a commit ID or commit journal position from which to query.
 In this way, a query can time-travel through the journal.
 As long as the underlying data has not been deleted, arbitrarily old snapshots of the Zed lake can be easily queried.